-In this post I will talk about user-centered design and how I applied it for one of SDL’s language technology systems.
+In this post I will talk about user-centered design and how I applied it to one of SDL’s language technology products.
 Thinking about how I designed for the needs of the over 200k consumers of our translation productivity software, I remember all the people – translation specialists – that I have met in the past year and who have shared with me what is crucial for them and what makes them more efficient in their work.

 I’ve never been a translator or a translation manager, so being able to empathize with the challenges they are facing every day directly impacts my ability to advocate for them in design meetings or product reviews, especially since the product that I am going to write about today is quite complex and feature-rich.

 Here is an interesting key finding from a research survey that we have carried out at SDL in 2016: it shows what each of our 3 audiences (corporates, language service providers and freelance translators) thinks about what the future holds for them in terms of innovation in technology.
 It is what our users expect from us designers and developers to be delivered through the products we build for them today.

 So when you think about what is going to help you stand out in front of your users, remember that user-centered design is crucial to the success of the end-to-end experience of your product.
 User-centered design is an approach that grounds the process on data about the people who will use your products and their day to day context.
 It is all about acknowledging that what you create makes a difference in somebody’s life and this is an important part of your responsibility as a designer.

 So let me tell you about how I have applied the user-centered design process to build a meaningful user experience for the new 2017 release of SDL Trados GroupShare.
 One day, while I was working as a user experience designer SDL’s Language Technologies department, I got this request from the product management team: to think about how Trados GroupShare should be re-designed.